zhinoos-adibi/Computer_Vision/README.md

 we rduce the dimension in the individua unit in maxpool1 layer.

-Now we go to conv2 layer(20 X 11 X 11) so twenty means we have twenty features maps or twenty convolutional kernels that the model is going to learn and then 11 x 11 means
+Now we go to conv2 layer(20 X 11 X 11) so twenty means we have twenty features maps or twenty convolutional kernels that the model is going to learn and then 11 x 11 means again we are shaving off one pixel just like we did before .

-again we are shaving off one pixel just like we did before .So we are shaving off one pixel from the boundary and that reduces the image size And then we have MaxPool2 ,which

-also has the resolution in terms of the width and height.
+So we are shaving off one pixel from the boundary and that reduces the image size And then we have MaxPool2 ,which also has the resolution in terms of the width and height.

 So you can see whta's happening here as we go through these layers , we go deeprt into the model and the image resolution is reducing at every step.we go from 26 down to 5 X 5.